 “So about 70 per cent of the claims appear to be the clubs basically making donation to themselves and much of that goes to elite sportspeople, wages for coaches and that sort of thing” said Dr Livingstone.

-Eight per cent of the acquisition clubs make from pokies are supposed to be donated to support communities.
-However, in FARE’s report, only AUD63 000 was donated to problem gambling, and out of the 46 clubs in Canberra, just a few made contributions.
+Eight percent of the acquisition clubs make from pokies is supposed to be donated to support communities.
+However, in FARE’s report, only AU$63 000 was donated to problem gambling, and out of the 46 clubs in Canberra, just a few made contributions.